Quick Information for Press

 - Similarities between A-T and other major diseases suggest knowing more about A-T could lead to therapies for more common diseases such as cancer, Alzheimer’s, and Parkinson’s.

 The A-T Children’s Project

-The A-T Children’s Project is a nonprofit organization founded in 1993 by Florida parents with two sons who have ataxia-telangiectasia (A-T), a rare, fatal genetic disease that affects children.
-The A-T Children’s Project raises funds to support and coordinate first-rate biomedical research projects, scientific conferences, and a clinical center aimed at finding a cure or life-improving therapies for A-T.
+The Ataxia Telangiectasia Children’s Project, also known as the A-T Children’s Project, is a nonprofit organization founded in 1993 by Florida parents with two sons who have ataxia-telangiectasia (A-T), a rare, fatal genetic disease that affects children.
+The nonprofit A-T Children’s Project partners with academic and industry investigators worldwide – organizing and supporting innovative research, conferences, clinical teams, data platforms and biomarkers – to optimize disease management strategies, develop new treatments and find a cure.

 - Encourages and supports laboratory research to accelerate the discovery of a cure or possible therapies for A-T by: